Battle of Busan: Impact

-Yi Sun Shin originally intended to destroy all the remaining Japanese ships, however, he realized that doing so would effectively trap the Japanese soldiers on the Korean Peninsula, where they would travel inland and slaughter the natives.
+Yi Sun-sin originally intended to destroy all the remaining Japanese ships, however, he realized that doing so would effectively trap the Japanese soldiers on the Korean Peninsula, where they would travel inland and slaughter the natives.
 Therefore, Yi left a small number of Japanese ships unharmed and withdrew his navy to resupply.
 And just as Yi suspected, under the cover of darkness, the remaining Japanese soldiers boarded their remaining ships and retreated.

 After this battle, the Japanese forces lost the control of the sea.
 The devastating blow dealt to the Japanese fleet isolated their armies in Korea and cut them off from their home bases.
 Since the Japanese forces realized the importance of the defensive lines of Busan Bay to secure the supply line, they tried to bring the west area of Busan under their control, when the Joseon navy came.
 This attempt led to the Battle of Jinju in October 1592, in which General Kim Si-min triumphed over 20,000 Japanese troops, and the Siege of Jinju in June 1593, in which Japanese forces finally captured the castle in Jinju.

 Arguments about the result of the battle

 Korean, Japanese, British, and American historians say that the Joseon navy won this battle and the Japanese military lost control of the seas around the Joseon.
 Chester W. Nimitz also referred to the battle as a Joseon decisive victory and resulted in the Japanese military losing control of the seas.

-On the other hand, Netto-uyoku(Japanese Internet rightists) argued that the result was a strategic victory of Japan (that is, the Japanese forces succeeded in protecting control of the Busan bay, which also led to a protected supply line between the Bay and Japan), with references to the official history of the Joseon and referencing the military mails between Japanese Daimyo.